guoyu07/share-4/README.md

 `type` must be set to `count`.
 Future versions of Share will have other types.

 `total` is the total number of times a file may be downloaded.
+If `*` then the file can be download an unlimited number of times.

 `count` is the current number of downloads.
 Ideally set to 0 to start.

 `item` is the file name. e.g. For this file `items/a92b2ce2/My_File_To_Share.pdf` enter only `My_File_To_Share.pdf`.

 `mime` is the Mime type of the file being shared.
 Currently it will not be guessed.
+See https://en.wikipedia.org/wiki/Internet_media_type